mrmans0n/smart-adapters/README.md

     .into(myListView);
 ```

+You have a working example of this particular case (in the samples)[sample/src/main/java/io/nlopez/smartadapters/sample/MultiRecyclerViewCustomBuilderActivity.java].

-You can check more examples [in the default builders included with the library](library/src/main/java/io/nlopez/smartadapters/builders).
+You can also check more examples on how to implement builders [in the default builders included with the library](library/src/main/java/io/nlopez/smartadapters/builders).

 The idea behind the builders is that you can, given the object and its class, create the view class by yourself and return to the adapter.